Skip to content

 When was the Qatar Investment Authority established and by whom?

-What is the estimated value of assets under management for the Qatar Investment Authority in August 2025?
+What is the total value of assets held by the Qatar Investment Authority as of August 2025?

-Who serves as the chairman of the Qatar Investment Authority as of March 2023?
+Who serves as the current chairman of the board at the Qatar Investment Authority?